bradleyeckert/ok/README.md

 # ok
-Another C-based Forth
+This Forth is designed for embedded systems development using a host PC, serial port connection, and a target system based on an MCU or FPGA.
+To address modern cybersecurity requirements, the serial connection is encrypted.

 Status: Proof of concept works: Compiles and executes Forth.
 Execution is on a VM either within `ok` or on a remote [target](./target/PC) connected by serial ports.

-This Forth is designed for embedded systems development using a host PC, serial port connection, and a target system based on an MCU or FPGA.
-To address modern cybersecurity requirements, the serial connection is encrypted.

 `ok` contains a copy of the target VM(s) and a simulated serial port.
 The serial connection may be redirected to real target hardware.

 Multiple VMs are supported via pthreads, so `ok` can simulate an array of Forth cores (one core per thread).
 Some work would be required to simulate message passing between cores.
 ## compiling

-`make all` under Linux
+`make all` under Linux.
+For Windows, see [windows/README](./windows/README.md).

-Code::Blocks works under Windows after manually adding files.
-Add files recursively, then remove all files with a `main` function, except main.c.

-I could not make Visual Studio 2022 work with either pthreads or the Windows \<thread\> library.
-The magical project settings to avoid a cascade of errors in the library files could not be found.
-It possibly expects C++, not C.

 ## submodules
 Note: Contains [submodules](https://www.geeksforgeeks.org/how-to-clone-git-repositories-including-submodules/).
 Use `git clone --recurse <url>` to clone.